Sauna: Electric stove sauna

 The most common modern sauna types are those with electric stoves.
 The stones are heated up and kept on temperature using electric heating elements.
 There is a thermostat and a timer (typically with eight hours' maximum delay time, followed by one hour's continuous heating time) on the stove.
 This type of heating is generally used only in urban saunas.

+Far-infrared saunas

+Far-infrared saunas utilize infrared light to generate heat.
+Unlike traditional saunas that heat the body indirectly through the air or by conduction from heated surfaces, far-infrared saunas use infrared panels or other methods like a sauna blanket that emit far-infrared light, which is absorbed by the surface of the skin.
+The heat produced by far-infrared saunas is generally lower, making it more tolerable for people who cannot withstand the high temperatures of traditional saunas.
+Infrared heat penetrates more deeply into fat and the neuromuscular system resulting in a more vigorous sweat at lower temperature than traditional saunas.
+These effects are favorable for the neuromuscular system to recover from maximal endurance exercise.

 Other sweat bathing facilities

 Many cultures have sweat baths, though some have more spiritual uses while others are purely secular.
-In Ancient Rome there was the thermae or balneae (from Greek βαλανεῖον balaneîon), traits of which survive in the Turkish or Arab hammam.
+In Ancient Rome there was the thermae or balneae (from Greek βαλανεῖον balaneîon), traits of which survive in the Turkish or Arab hammam and in the Victorian Turkish bath (which uses only hot dry air).
 In the Americas there is the Nahuatl (Aztec) temāzcalli [temaːsˈkalːi], Maya zumpul-ché, and the Mixtec Ñihi; in Canada and the United States, a number of First Nations and Native American cultures have various kinds of spiritual sweat lodges (Lakota: inipi, Anishinaabemowin madoodiswan).
 In Europe we find the Estonian saun (almost identical to the Finnish sauna), Russian banya, Latvian pirts, the European Jews' shvitz, and the Swedish bastu.
 In Asia the Japanese Mushi-Buro and the Korean jjimjilbang.
 The Karo people of Indonesia have the oukup.
-In some parts of Africa there is the sifutu.
+In some parts of Africa, there is the sifutu.